atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

     Before you begin, make sure that you have an up-to-date backup available in a secure location.

-If you want to uninstall just one product, don't proceed with the uninstallation process and remove it from the configuration file instead.
-For more information, see [Configuration](CONFIGURATION.md).

-The uninstallation script is located in the `pkg/scripts` project directory.
+The uninstallation script is located in the root folder of the project directory.

 Usage: